Zwezayar/third-officer-maintenance-system/README.md

 # third-officer-maintenance-system
-An Application for Third Officer Working Maintenance System with offline handbook or application to make it procedure and instruction with relevant Regulations and Conventions .
+An Application for Third Officer Working Maintenance System with offline usable application to control maintenance schedule and training  with relevant Regulations and Conventions .